Our Armed Forces Community

 The vast majority of Armed Forces veterans successfully transition from military to civilian life but it is understood that for a minority the transition can be difficult and that, in addition, combat experience can, for some, have a lasting impact on physical and mental wellbeing.
 As such, some Armed Forces veterans need specialist support.

 A great deal of work has been done by the Armed Forces Covenant and local authorities to ensure those who serve or who have served in the Armed Forces, and their families, are treated fairly.
-Herefordshire Council is an exemplar as one of the first local authorities to pledge to the Armed Forces Covenant in 2012.
+Herefordshire Council was one of the first local authorities to pledge to the Armed Forces Covenant in 2012.
 It remains committed to ensure serving and ex-service personnel and their families living locally have access to the services they need.
 In addition, Herefordshire’s Armed Forces community is well served by a range of national military charities.

 In 2019, a comprehensive assessment of the needs of the serving and veteran Armed Forces community in Herefordshire was undertaken.
 The aims of the assessment were to:

-- Provide evidenced-based insights and analysis to inform Herefordshire’s Armed Forces Covenant Partnership and its stakeholders.
+• Provide evidenced-based insights and analysis to inform Herefordshire’s Armed Forces Covenant Partnership and its stakeholders.

-- Address key issues from a national outlook and where possible sets out a local context and response.
+• Address key issues from a national outlook and where possible sets out a local context and response.

-- Support decisions on future planning and funding as well as reflecting Herefordshire Armed Forces Covenant Partnership’s desire to have a foundation document which is evidence-based.
+• Support decisions on future planning and funding as well as reflecting Herefordshire Armed Forces Covenant Partnership’s desire to have a foundation document which is evidence-based.

-- Highlight gaps in support and to identify where services can be improved.
+• Highlight gaps in support and to identify where services can be improved.

-- Identify areas where changes in policy should be considered.
+• Identify areas where changes in policy should be considered.

-- Produce a list of recommendations and priorities to shape an action plan for the next 3 years (2020 – 2023).
+• Produce a list of recommendations and priorities to shape an action plan for the next 3 years (2020 – 2023).

 The report's Executive Summary can be downloaded by following the link in 'useful links.'